number5alive/funsizehikes/blog/_posts/2017-09-03-the-end-east-glacier-to-waterton.markdown

 ![the-end-east-glacier-to-waterton](https://eloiserobbins.files.wordpress.com/2017/09/20170829_175921.jpg)
 We're all groggy in the morning, and get coffee and breakfast.
 Glimmer has seamlessly been folded into our trail family.
 And then we head out, climbing up to a high ridge.
 The smoke rolls in, but the view is still the best I've seen since the winds.
 I feel like so much of the CDT has been unspectacular- brown lumps, rolling grassland, cow fields.
 But the fantastic bits?
 They are some of the best hiking I've ever done.
 ![the-end-east-glacier-to-waterton](https://eloiserobbins.files.wordpress.com/2017/09/20170830_102010.jpg)
-There are a million day hikers and they are all grumpy- it's too hot, too Smokey etc. But I find a quiet switchback and sit alone, eating an apple, watching the mountains ghost in and out of the smoke, and I am wildly happy.
+There are a million day hikers and they are all grumpy- it's too hot, too smokey etc. But I find a quiet switchback and sit alone, eating an apple, watching the mountains ghost in and out of the smoke, and I am wildly happy.
 This is where I belong.
 ![the-end-east-glacier-to-waterton](https://eloiserobbins.files.wordpress.com/2017/09/20170830_102323.jpg)
 We make the 10 miles to Twin Medicine easily.
 Wild Land has sorted out our permits with the ranger there.
 We have a few shorter days than we wanted, but oh well.
 We will still finish three days before my birthday, our target end date.
 Our miles for the day done, we raid the store for soda and ice cream, then sit by the lake, alternating between watching the people and the landscape.
 ![the-end-east-glacier-to-waterton](https://eloiserobbins.files.wordpress.com/2017/09/20170830_150025.jpg)